Phyx10n/PD2-Filter/README.md

 The goal of this filter was to provide a simple, lightweight, vanilla friendly lootfilter to eliminate the clutter on the ground, while highlighting the items that are *actually* worth picking up.

 ## Features
-* Toggles for revealed unique/set names, potions, and
 * Socketing/Upgrading recipes
 * Map immunities, and highest resistances
 * PoE tink drop sounds on items T3 and up
+* Manual toggles for revealed unique/set names, T1 unique/set items, and potions

 ## Item Values
 The filter is driven primarily based on the market-value of items that drop, with the goal being to allow you to eliminate items below a certain threshold of value with filter levels as you go.